MINIMUM WAGE

 A $15 per hour rate was out of reach for as many as 78,000—or 1 in 4—workers in Minneapolis before 2018.
 A new minimum wage changed that.

-The Municipal Minimum Wage Ordinance phases-in raises – on two tiers – for small (100 or fewer employees) and large businesses (more than 100 employees) until July 2024.
+The Municipal Minimum Wage Ordinance phased-in for small (100 or fewer employees) and large businesses (more than 100 employees) until July 2024.

-After July 2024, only one minimum wage will cover Minneapolis and it will be the same for all employers moving forward.
-The distinction based on size will disappear, as small businesses will reach the same rate as large businesses.
-Both will then rise together every January.
+Since July 2024, only one minimum wage covers Minneapolis.
+The distinction based on size has disappeared, as small businesses reached the same rate as large businesses.

 Coverage depends on the physical location (in the city of Minneapolis) of an employee while the employee is performing work, regardless of the employee’s age or training.